shivapbhusal/security/sql_injection.md

 ## Summary
 * SQL injection attacks are due to invalidated user inputs.
-* The attackers inject inputs in the text box such that the SQL statement on the client side is reconstructed as per the attacker's needs.
+* The attackers inject inputs in the text box such that the SQL statement on the server side is reconstructed as per the attacker's needs.
 * The victims may not even know that their data is compromised.

 ## Links